Uniqueness of the measure of maximal entropy for the squarefree flow: The Squarefree Flow

 $\iota$ is clearly surjective, but not continuous, since one must read the entire infinite sequence $g\in G$ before deciding whether to insert a zero at a given position $m$.

 \begin{prop} $\iota$ is Borel measurable, and we have $\iota\circ T = \sigma\circ\iota$. \end{prop}

-We first will prove the commutation property, then demonstrate the measurability.
+We first will prove the equivariance property, then demonstrate the measurability.
 To prove the desired relation, we must divide into cases dictated by $G_{1}$.
 Thus, suppose $g\in G_{1}$, and let $y\in\Omega^{(2)}$.
 Then we have for any $m\geq 1$

-Observe that if $\not\exists p$ with $m + 1\equiv g_{p}\bmod{p^{2}}$, then since $g\in G_{1}$ we have
+Observe that if $\not\exists p$ with $m + 1\equiv g_{p}\bmod{p^{2}}$, then since $g\in G_{1}$, we have

 Therefore, for such $m$ we have

 At the same time,

 In the second case above, we clearly have $\alpha_{g}(m + 1) = \alpha_{g}(m)$; therefore $y_{(m+1) - \alpha_{g}(m + 1)} = y_{m - \alpha_{g}(m) + 1} = \iota(T(g,y))_{m}$.
 In the first case, it's obvious that $\iota(T(g,y))_{m} = \sigma(\iota(g,y))_{m} = 0$; therefore we have equality for all $m\geq 1$ and so $\iota(T(g,y)) = \sigma(\iota(g,y))$.